bodom0015/developer-workflow/README.md

 Fork -> Clone -> Branch -> Commit -> Push -> Pull Request

 * **Fork**: to take a repository from GitHub and create your own copy of it within the site, allowing you to isolate your changes from the rest of the code until you are ready to submit them.
-* **Clone**: to take a repository from GitHub and create a local copy, allowing you to make changes from your local machine.
+* **Clone**: to take a repository from GitHub and create a local working copy, allowing you to make changes from your local machine.
 * **Branch**: to create a new "instance" of the repository that can be independently modified without disrupting other branches.
 This can help partition your changes into more reviewable pieces.
 * **Commit**: to save your local modifications into your local clone.
 * **Push**: to save your local commits back to your fork.
 * **Pull Request**: to move a particular set of commits between branches, often from a feature branch and into "master".

 ### Forking
 Forking allows users to keep their modifications separate from those of other users.
 This way, each user can manage their own sets of branches and need not worry about cluttering up the upstream repository.